Bushkill Park: Carousels

-A 1907-vintage carousel made by the Dentzel Carousel Company was refurbished by Tom Long (and likely his brother, George Long, Sr.).
+An additional 1907-vintage carousel made by the Dentzel Carousel Company was refurbished by Tom Long and likely his brother, George Long, Sr..
 While it never physically turned as a Bushkill Park feature, it was repaired piece by piece in Tom Long’s workshop at the rear of the park.
-It was sold in 1966 to Centreville Amusement Park in Toronto, Ontario.
+In 1966, it was sold to Centreville Amusement Park in Toronto, Ontario.

+In 1933, Thomas Long (1885–1965) leased Bushkill Park, furnishing it with a hand carved carousel that he and his father had purchased.
+In 1939, Long bought the park and operated it for the rest of his life along with his wife, Mabel "Mom" Long.

+After Long's death, Mabel operated the park with Melvin Heavener until he died in 1986, and then operated it alone until her death in 1989.

+The first owner after 1989 was William Hogan and his partner, Neal Fehnel.